Cool Season, Hardy Flowers to Sow in April...and cold season vegetables!

 COOL SEASON, HARDY ANNUAL FLOWERS

+In our southern position, there are MANY flowers, for cutting and general garden enjoyment, that perform better sown in autumn.
 Hardy annuals either require cold stratification or simply germinate at cooler temperatures.
-Often the plants require a period of vernalisation, or cold, to flower prolifically.
+Often the plants require a period of cold temperatures, to flower prolifically.
 And they also cope better with, if not enjoy, cooler temperatures.

 Both daylight and temperature are triggers for many plants and seeds.
 As growers, we can take advantage of the coolness of autumn and winter to germinate and grow hardy annuals.